Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 Space truckin' with Lobo. |

-The producers found that Superman lent himself better to have guest-stars
+The producers found that Superman lent himself better to having

-several episodes featured team-up with other characters outside of Superman’s
+several episodes featured team-ups with other characters outside of Superman’s

-similar character in the failed Justice League of America pilot) in a recreation of the classic
+similar character in the failed live-action Justice League of America pilot), in a recreation of the

 assistant, Inza Cramer (Jennifer Lien), against his foe Lord Karkull (Ted Levine); and the first